knitkode/customize-plus/readme.txt

 == Installation ==

 = Installation =
-Just install this plugin and activate it in the standard wway.
+Just install this plugin and activate it in the standard way.
 If you have never done it:
 1. From your WordPress Admin Dashboard go to: Plugins > Add New
 2. Search for "Customize Plus"
 3. Locate the "Customize Plus" plugin by KnitKode and click the Install Now button.
 4. Activate the plugin labeled "Customize Plus".

 = Theme integration =
-Checkout the [documentation here](https://knitkode.com/docs/customize-plus/integration).
+Checkout the [documentation here](https://knitkode.com/docs/customize-plus/getting-started/integration).
 A tool to facilitate this task is [Customize Plus Builder](https://knitkode.com/products/customize-plus-builder), you can [try it here](https://knitkode.com/customize-plus-builder).